Connections Between Sleep & Work Performance

 - If a noisy environment keeps you up, a white noise machine or sound conditioner might help.
 Noise block earphones or earplugs are another solution.

-- If your nose, throat or skin gets uncomfortably dry at night, consider using a humidifier, especially in winter months.
-If you have to open your mouth to breath, this can affect sleep quality.
+- If your nose, throat, or skin gets uncomfortably dry at night, consider using a humidifier, especially in the winter months.
+If you have to open your mouth to breathe, this can affect sleep quality.

 - Make sure your pillows and mattresses are comfortable and in good condition.
 Depending on the material, some of the best pillows are good for 6 to 18 months, so consider replacing them every 6-18 months or when they stop comfortably supporting your head and neck.
 Mattresses should be replaced every 7-10 years, especially when deep sagging or impressions are present or when you notice difficulty getting comfortable or you feel pain upon waking.